 Structure Of Ovum

-The follicles contain the ovum, which then gradually matures during oogenesis.
-Once activated, it takes around 4 months for a follicle to develop completely.
+Ovum is the single egg cell released from either of the ovaries in a single menstrual cycle.
+During human reproduction, the ovum fuses with sperm and forms a zygote.
+The outer surface of the ovary is surrounded by a layer of the germinal epithelium which gives rise to the ovarian follicles.
+The follicles contain the ovum, which then gradually matures during the process of oogenesis and takes around 4 months to develop completely.
 During the reproductive age of the female, about 300-400 follicles mature and release eggs.
 These eggs are capable of being fertilised.
-At the time, when a woman reaches menopause, the remaining follicles in the ovary have degenerated.
-The structure of the ovum is an important topic in the biology subject.
+At the time, when a woman reaches menopause, the remaining follicles in the ovary degenerate.

 What is Ovum?

 The ovum is the female gamete in the majority of organisms, including humans.
-It is a big, non-motile cell that plays a fundamental role in reproduction through the fusion of the male gamete—in this case, sperm—to form a zygote, eventually developing into a new organism.
+It is a big, non-motile cell that plays a fundamental role in reproduction through the fusion of the male gamete, sperm to form a zygote, eventually developing into a new organism.

 Ova are produced in the ovaries through the process of oogenesis.
 Each ovum contains half the quantity of genetic material required to make an organism, contributing 23 chromosomes in humans that will merge with the 23 chromosomes from the sperm to form a complete set of 46 chromosomes.